John Stevens (inventor, born 1749): Steamboats

+In 1802, Stevens designed and a built a single screw steamboat using a rotary steam engine, a primitive single stage turbine.
+However, due to poor sealing, the design was abandoned and he would switch to using more conventional reciprocating engines for future steamboats.

+In 1804, Stevens built the Little Juliana, a twin screwed steamboat.
+She was one of the first steamboats to incorporate twin screws and a high pressure steam engine.
+She successfully sailed down the Hudson in May 1804.

-In 1802, he built a screw-driven steamboat and in 1806, he built the Phoenix, a steamboat that ultimately sailed from Hoboken to Philadelphia in 1809, thereby becoming the first steamship to successfully navigate the open ocean.
+In 1806, he built the Phoenix, a steamboat that ultimately sailed from Hoboken to Philadelphia in 1809, thereby becoming the first steamship to successfully navigate the open ocean.

 In October 1811, Stevens' ship the Juliana began operation as the first steam-powered ferry (service was between New York City, and Hoboken, New Jersey).

 The first railroad charter in the U.S. was given to Stevens and others in 1815 for the New Jersey Railroad.
 The charter essentially gave Stevens and his partners, through the Camden & Amboy Railroad, a monopoly on railroads in the state of New Jersey.
 In 1825, he designed and built a steam locomotive, which he operated on a circle of track at his estate in Hoboken, New Jersey.

 Personal life

 On October 17, 1782, he married Rachel Cox (1761–1839), the daughter of John Cox.
 She was a descendant of the Langeveldts (or Longfields) who originally settled New Brunswick, New Jersey.
 Together, they had thirteen children of which seven were sons.
 The children included: